Icelandic Oratorios, or How I learned to play (the) Accordion

 After reaching the point shown above, I was getting stuck if I tried going forward in the usual way, so I tried a different approach, making a series of plays at the left end.
 Gradually the endgame untangled, and I was able to win:

 After winning that deal, I started to look for chances to use this technique, when a deal was proving hard to solve.
 I started using it at the very beginning of a deal (hence the name pretreatment, as in doing laundry) when I could see that the lefthand end was giving me problems.
 Here's another example, 51579, where I made a series of five pretreatment plays at the very beginning of the deal (see how the six of clubs gets inserted in to break up the nasty alternation of clubs and hearts).
-AV liked threes as sweepers, but I got nowhere until I switched to sevens, eventually winding up with a clean finish:
+AV liked threes as sweepers, but I got nowhere until I switched to sevens, eventually winding up with an ideal finish:

-I have now played over 600 deals with Jason Crupper's Scheme program and more than 400 with Accordion Virtuoso, and have not yet come across a deal I have not been able to solve.
-The hardest deals I have encountered in Accordion Virtuoso are 13286, 15501, 16125, 20444, 20766, 30008, 35346, 38072, 41474, 43696, 48690, 49450, 50653, 60601, 61150, 85177, 86400, and, hardest of all, 62185.
-But the hardest deal I have seen yet is number 101862164 in Jason's program, here imported into AV:
+I have now played over 600 deals with Jason Crupper's Scheme program and more than 4000 with Accordion Virtuoso, and have less than 30 AV deals I have so far not been able to solve.
+I suspect that a small frection of deals, less than 1 percent, are not solvable with the sweeper technique.
+The hardest deals I have solved in Virtuoso are 6777, 11717, 13506, 15723, 33135, 47593, 50653, 59532, 62185, 72685, and 85055.
+But the hardest deal I have solved yet is number 101862164 in Jason's program, here imported into AV:

 Accordion's Revenge

 Mark Masten later thought up and tested a harder version, which he called Accordion's Revenge.
 A card is selected from the 52 cards dealt, and the game has to be won with the selected card at the top of the pile at the end.
 This is impossible with the first two cards dealt, but can be done with any card from the third to the last.
 In fact, he ran 500 deals with each of the 50 possible positions, and still won every single deal!
-While I was learning to play, I also practiced winning some deals while finishing up with the third card dealt.
-This may be the hardest position on average to win with.
-Let's see an example of how this works:

 This is deal number 7795.
 The seven of hearts, shown jogged upward, is the card we want to finish with on top.
 The general approach is to get the sweepers down close to positions 4, 5, 6, and 7.
-We eventually want to get either all four sweepers in turn to position 1, finishing with the four of diamonds, or the four of hearts to position 2 and the last sweeper (of any suit) to position 1.
+We eventually want to get either all four sweepers in turn to position 1, finishing with the four of diamonds, or the four of hearts to position 2 and the last sweeper (of any other suit) to position 1.
 The position below left shows most of the deal played out, with the sweepers ready to make the last few moves.
 The four of diamonds leaps onto the seven, the four of spades onto the queen, the four of hearts onto the four of diamonds, the four of clubs slides and then leaps, and two slides finish the deal (below right).

 The finishing card (AR card for short) can occur anywhere except for the first two positions.
 There are at least three basic strategies for winning at Accordion's Revenge, depending on the position and rank of the AR card.
 If the rank of the AR card is a reasonable sweeper candidate, it is usually easiest to choose that as the protected rank, bring the sweepers together with the AR card last, and finish as usual.
 Otherwise, the AR card will eventually have to be a trailer: if the AR card appears far to the left, the most sensible approach is similar to deal 7795 above: push the sweepers down to the AR card, then try to leap over it and sweep up the remainder of the cards left of the AR card, then consolidate the sweepers down to one of the same suit as the AR card.
 If the AR card is far to the right, it will probably be easiest to maneuver any sweepers and flotsam around it, then play an ordinary sweeper strategy.
 Here's another example.
 Notice the last few plays, where the queen mops up the last sweeper and a couple of other cards.